-$$q_S - q_N + vEr > 0 \tag{5}$$
+$$q_s - q_N + vEr > 0, \tag{5}$$

-Turning back to the interior case, differentiating (2) with respect to Er, $q_N$ and $w^$ one obtains
+Turning back to the interior case, differentiating (2) with respect to Er, q_N , and w^ , one obtains

-$$dw^ = \frac{f}{2f - f'[q_S + vEr - w^]} vdEr + \frac{f - f'[q_S + vEr - w^]}{2f - f'[q_S + vEr - w^]} dq_N.$$ (6)
+$$dw^{} = \frac{f}{2f - f'(q{s} + vEr - w^{})}vdEr + \frac{f - f'(q{s} + vEr - w^{})}{2f - f'q{s} + vEr - w^{})}dq{N}.$$ (6)

-The second order condition (4) implies that the denominator in these expressions is positive so that an increase in the employee's expected productivity r raises the wage offer.
-To ensure that increases in the employee's outside wage, $q_N$ , also raise the firm's wage offer, it is necessary and sufficient that which is consistent with (4) but puts an even tighter bound on the extent to which f' is allowed to be increasing.
-This bound is needed because an increase in $q_N$ lowers the value of n at which individuals depart for a given wage.
-If f' is increasing in n, this implies that an increase in $q_N$ lowers the extent to which increases in w promote employee retention, and this tends to reduce the optimal wage.
-Given (2), (7) is satisfied as long as $\frac{f'}{F} - \frac{f^2}{F^2}$ is negative.
+The second-order condition (4) implies that the denominator in these expressions is positive, so that an increase in the employee's expected productivity r raises the wage offer.
+To ensure that increases in the employee's outside wage, q_N , also raise the firm's wage offer, it is necessary and sufficient that which is consistent with (4) but puts an even tighter bound on the extent to which f' is positive.
+This bound is needed because an increase in q_N lowers the value of n at which individuals depart for a given wage.
+If fis increasing in n, an increase in q_N lowers the extent to which increases in w promote employee retention, and this tends to reduce the optimal wage.
+Given (2), (7) is satisfied as long as $f'/F - f^2/F^2$ is negative.
 This, in turn, is satisfied if and only if the hazard f/F (which is the hazard of increased departures due to reductions in n) decreases as n rises.
 I assume this monotone hazard condition from now on.

-$$f'[q_S + vEr - w^] - f < 0$$ (7)
+$$f'(q_s + vEr - w^) - f < 0, \tag{7}$$

 To compute the optimal wage, one must know the value of Er.
-For simplicity, I assume that $s_1$ and $s_2$ are the only sources of information about r used by firms.
+For simplicity, I assume that s_1 and s_2 are the only sources of information about r used by firms.
 In particular, firms whose employees join them in period 2 ignore the work histories of these employees in computing Er.
-This is so even though such firms ought to recognize that employees who left their period 1 employers have, on average, drawn different values of $s_1$ than those that didn't.
-The simplest rationalization for this is to suppose that period 2 employers do not believe that the signals observed by these earlier employers are informative.
-In an earlier version of this paper I imagined instead that they computed Er under the assumption that they regarded these signals as informative.
+This is so even though such firms ought to recognize that employees who left their period-1 employers have, on average, drawn different values of s_1 than those that did not.
+The simplest rationalization for this is to suppose that period-2 employers do not believe that the signals observed by these earlier employers are informative.6 In an earlier version of this article, I imagined instead that they computed Er under the assumption that they regarded these signals as informative.
 While this complicates the analysis considerably, it neither changes the results nor contributes much additional insight.

-Along similar lines, I suppose that the work carried out by employees during period one does not lead their own employers to acquire additional information about their productivity.
-Again, the main reason for this assumption is the extra simplicity it brings, though the assumption can be justified by supposing that the firm's only additional information is an indicator of total output which contains negligible information about individual contributions.
-Alternatively, one can imagine that the value of the employee's output accrues over time and that the effect on firm output of employees of different productivities is not detected until much after the employees have left the firm.
+Along similar lines, I suppose that the work carried out by employees during period 1 does not lead their own employers to acquire additional information about their productivity.
+Again, the main reason for this assumption is the extra simplicity it brings, though the assumption can be justified by supposing that the firm's only additional information is an indicator of total output that contains negligible information about individual contributions.7 Alternatively, one can imagine that the value of the employee's output accrues over time and that the effect on firm output of employees of different productivities is not detected until much after the employees have left the firm.

-&lt;sup>6It may also be possible to rationalize such an assumption by embedding this model into one where there are overlapping generations of workers and firms do not know the age of their employees.
-In such an extended model, however, the quality of the pool of unattached workers is likely to depend on firms' wage policies as in Acemoglu and Pischke (1996) and I ignore this in my analysis.
+6 It may also be possible to rationalize such an assumption by embedding this model into one where there are overlapping generations of workers and firms do not know the age of their employees.
+In such an extended model, however, the quality of the pool of unattached workers is likely to depend on firms' wage policies, as in Acemoglu and Pischke (1996), and I ignore this in my analysis.